juliankyer/song-widget/README.md

 Let's start with defining our actions.
 Dispatching actions is the only way we update our Redux store.
 Actions are plain JS objects, and we'll be using action-creators (functions that return actions) to create them.

 Our first action creator will depend on thunk middleware to handle our API call.
-Thunk let's us write action-creators that return functions instead of objects; this allows us to call an action-creator that makes our API request using ```fetch```, and if that promise resolves successfully, it calls a second action-creator that behaves synchronously and creates an action of the type 'RECEIVED_SONGS', with a payload of the songs we got from the API call.
-We'll use ```connect()``` later to allow our application to trigger the first action-creator that will eventually dispatch our 'RECEIVED_SONGS' action.
+Thunk let's us write action-creators that return functions instead of objects; this allows us to call an action-creator that makes our API request using ```fetch```.
+We can then dispatch our second action in the promise of our ```fetch``` request, which will behave synchronously.
+This second action will have a type of 'RECEIVED_SONGS', and have a payload of the songs array returned from our API call.
+(We'll use ```connect()``` later to allow our Redux application to trigger the first action-creator that will eventually dispatch our 'RECEIVED_SONGS' action).

 ```javascript
 import fetch from 'isomorphic-fetch';